-Philadelphia’s biggest free art class just got bigger!
+Welcome to Philadelphia’s biggest free art class!

 In addition, the Philadelphia Museum of Art will be providing take-home kits with art supplies and free passes to the museum for each student and up to five more members of their family.

-Take a look at the listings below and get inspired to do your own summer craft activities!
+Take a look at the listings below and get inspired to do your own summer craft activities.

-Education Partners and Activities
+This Years Education Partners and Activities